 After that our use of sleepers changed a little, although they still remain the staple clothing item.
 From the six through tenth month of Little Fox’s life we used between one and four sleepers.
 With the introduction of solid foods, her clothes got a bit messy (bibs can be quite ineffective).
 But then warm weather came, and sleepers started becoming actual pyjamas.

 How Many Onesies (also called Bodysuits) do I Need?

 During the first six months, Little Fox only wore onesies under her dresses when we went to church.
 Even then, sometimes we put the dress over her sleepers.
 These are a lot harder to put on and take off, which is why we didn’t use them often.
 Once your baby can sit up on their own onesies become a bit more practical.
-However, if it is hot out, onesies replace sleepers as a staple clothing item.
+However, if it is hot out, onesies replace sleepers as a staple clothing item (our second baby was born in May and only wore onesies for the first four months).
 For the younger ages especially, try and get ones that button in the front instead of going over the head.

 How Many Pants/Leggings do We Need?

 I recommend matching the number of onesies you have with the same number of pants (unless you are keeping extras for being cute).
 Pants get soiled just as often as tops during solid food meals since babies like to drop food on themselves.
 We used lots of pants/leggings with the dresses as well, to help keep the diaper contained and in shape.
 You don’t want to give your young one extra chances to realize they can take their own diaper off!